lawalty/studio/README.md

     gcloud auth application-default login
     ```
 *   This command saves credentials on your local machine that the Admin SDK will automatically find when you run `npm run dev`. **You only need to do this once.**
+*   **NOTE:** These local credentials can expire after a certain period.
+If you start seeing authentication errors in your local development environment after it was previously working, re-running this command will refresh your credentials and should fix the issue.
 *   **IMPORTANT**: This is not required for the deployed application, which authenticates automatically in the Google Cloud environment.

 ### 5. Add Vertex AI Vector Search Config (Required for RAG)